Improving Quality of Life

 - 3rd Friday of November: Applicants will be notified of admissions decisions.

 Accepted students must confirm their intention to enroll in writing by Nov.
 30 and will attend orientation prior to the end of Fall semester.

 How to Apply

-- One letter of recommendation from a professional reference outside the College of Pharmacy (e.g. employer, previous professor, coach, colleague or supervisor from a volunteer experience)
+- Contact information (name, email address, phone number) for one professional reference outside the College of Pharmacy, such as an employer, previous professor, coach, colleague or supervisor of a volunteer experience.